swiftlang/swift-org-website/documentation/cxx-interop/status.md

 performance guarantees.
 Most notably, Swift can make a deep copy of a collection when it's used in a `for-in` loop in Swift.

-The following issue tracks the status of this performance limitation:
+The following issue tracks the status of this performance constraint:

 - [Swift should provide language affordances that make it possible to avoid copying a C++ container when traversing through it in a for-in loop, or when using collection methods like map and filter](https://github.com/apple/swift/issues/66158)